nmosier/zemu/README.md

 # ZEMU
 ### A Z-machine emulator for the TI-84+ CE.
+## Table of Contents
+1. Introduction
+1. Compilation
 ## Introduction
 ### What is the Z-machine?
 The [Z-machine][1] is a virtual machine developed by Infocom for their text-based adventure games.